 Gluten Free Pizza Party by Sarah Yates

-Photographer Sarah Yates creates healthy recipes that look so beautiful, they make us want to kick through our computer screens right into her kitchen.
-So we asked her to create a special pizza recipe to help celebrate our new collection of west elm Market kitchenware – and she did not disappoint!
+So we asked Sarah to create a special pizza recipe to help celebrate our new collection of west elm Market kitchenware – and she did not disappoint.

 “Cauliflower pizza crust is many things: healthy, tasty, easy to make, and a satisfying alternative to its gluten loaded cousin!
 This is what it is not: pizza crust as I knew it… I’d begun to convince myself that magical things are possible, that cauliflower COULD taste like bleached white flour.
 But let’s get down to the brass tacks: it cannot, will not, ever.
 And that’s ok, because it’s a different kind of wonderful!
 A kind of wonderful that’s made in a garden and your kitchen instead of a factory.
 I hope you enjoy!”

 - 1 medium head of cauliflower (3 cups cauliflower “rice”)